 - Referrals to on- and off-campus resources

 - Serve as a resource to help survivors understand the University process

 - Coordination of safe housing

 *Some accommodations may need to be approved through the Title IX Office.
-Please consult with your advocate about the resources available.
+Consult with your advocate about the resources available.

-If you need assistance, please call the Center for Women & Gender Equity at 423-425-5648 during regular business hours to schedule an appointment or to speak with an advocate.
+If you need assistance, call the Center for Women and Gender Equity at 423-425-5648 during business hours to schedule an appointment or speak with an advocate.